MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Capacity-Achieving MiLAC Architectures

 meaning that only the elements in the first $2N_S-1$ rows and columns and in the main diagonal are tunable.
 A representation of such a matrix $\mathbf{B}_F$ is reported in Fig.~\ref{fig:center-tx}(b), where the tunable elements are highlighted in gray.
 Note that, although in Fig.~\ref{fig:center-tx}(a) we have selected the output ports $V_{N_S+1},\ldots,V_{2N_S-1}$ to be connected to all the others, any set of $N_S-1$ output ports could be chosen.
 Accordingly, the corresponding $N_S-1$ rows and columns of the matrix $\mathbf{B}_F$ in Fig.~\ref{fig:center-tx}(b) will be tunable.
+This implies that there are multiple stem-connected \gls{milac} architectures that are capacity achieving, and that the number of such architectures is given by the binomial coefficient $\binom{N_T}{N_S-1}$.
+If $N_S=1$, only one architecture is optimal (having a single central vertex corresponding to the only input port of the \gls{milac}) since $\binom{N_T}{0}=1$.

 As discussed for a transmitter-side \gls{milac}, the following proposition gives a sufficient condition for a receiver-side \gls{milac} architecture to satisfy \eqref{eq:rx-cond1} for any $\bar{\mathbf{U}}$, i.e., for being capacity-achieving. \begin{proposition} A receiver-side \gls{milac} with associated graph $\mathcal{G}$ is capacity-achieving if $\mathcal{G}$ is a center graph with center size $Q=2N_S-1$ and its central vertices include the $N_S$ vertices corresponding to the output ports of the \gls{milac}. \end{proposition} \begin{proof} Similar to Proof of Proposition~\ref{pro:tx}, we prove this proposition in Section~\ref{sec:rx} by optimizing these \gls{milac} architectures with a closed-form solution that achieves capacity. \end{proof} Fig.~\ref{fig:center-rx}(a) shows the graph corresponding to a stem-connected \gls{milac} at the receiver, with center size $Q=2N_S-1$.
 The central vertices include all the $N_S$ vertices associated with the output ports (in green), i.e., $V_{N_R+1},\ldots,V_{N_R+N_S}$ .
 In addition, the central vertices also include $N_S-1$ vertices associated with any $N_S-1$ input ports (in red), namely $V_{1},\ldots,V_{N_S-1}$ in Fig.~\ref{fig:center-rx}(a).
 Since in this graph the first $N_S-1$ and last $N_S$ vertices are connected to all other vertices, the susceptance matrix of the corresponding \gls{milac} is constrained as $\mathbf{B}_G\in\mathcal{B}_G$, where